Main series formats

 1 lap

-20 mins
+15 mins

-20 mins
+15 mins

-How the formats works
+How the formats work

-Warm-Up (4 or 9 minutes)
+Warm-Up (4 to 9 minutes)

 Each event commences with an untimed Warm-Up session.
 This allows drivers to familiarise themselves with the track and their qualifying kart without the pressure of setting fast lap times.